-IV.
-Results and Discussion
+4. Findings and Discussion

+The sacrifice of a buffalo in a customary ceremony ma'tammu tedong creates myth.
 Through the honor of the buffalo in the ceremonies, this does not only convey the identity or the advantages possessed but also makes the buffalo mean something human (social and cultural meaning) for Toraja people.
 In this context, Toraja people naturalize by conveying two objects (signs) on rambu solo' ceremony, ie the first object (sign) conveys identity as a material function (denotation) and the second object (signifier) is the element of social-cultural value that its meaning is transferred to the first object, for example the wishes, hopes, ideals that serve as guidelines for the life of Toraja people.

-The analysis of the data presented shows the significance of denotation, connotation, and myth through the symbolization of the seven types of buffaloes at the traditional ceremony ma'tammu tedong'
+The analysis of the data presented shows the significance of denotation, connotation, and myth through the symbolization of the seven types of buffaloes at the traditional ceremony ma'tammu tedong'.

-- 1. Ritual text to balian buffalo on text segment, - 1) Iko balian, - 'You, balian' - 2) tedong ma'buluk aluk'; karambau ma'songgo bisara 'buffalo with customary fur'
+- [1].
+Ritual text to balian buffalo on text segment,

+- 1) Iko balian,

+- 'You, balian'

+- tedong ma'buluk aluk';

+karambau ma'songgo bisara

+'buffalo with customary fur'